Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 Johns Hopkins Aramco Healthcare – Dhahran

-Disqualifying Conditions to Watch Out For
+Disqualifying Conditions to Consider

 Epilepsy or seizure disorders